- Off road parking

 Two bedrooms: 1 x double, 1 x single.
 Shower room with shower, basin and WC.
 Ground floor basin and WC.
 Kitchen with dining area.
 Living room with multi-fuel stove.

 Electric radiators with multi-fuel stove.
 Gas oven and hob, microwave, fridge, washing machine, flat screen TV, DVD, stereo/CD.
 Electricity, gas and starter pack for stove inc. in rent.
 Bed linen and towels inc. in rent.
 Highchair available.
 Ample off road parking spaces approx 30 yards from cottage.
 Enclosed rear patio and gravelled area with garden furniture, BBQ and distant mountain views.
-One well-behaved dog welcome.
-Sorry, no smoking.
+Sorry, no pets and no smoking.
 Shop 20 yards, pub 3 mins walk.

 - Last minute